Photo by Nessa Robins: Look up her recipe for Irish Moss Pudding on nessasfamilykitchen.blogspot.co.nz

-Irish Moss is traditionally given as a nourishing food for invalids and is still used to boost the body when recovering from a serious illness.
-Its high content in important nutrients (it is said to contain 15 of the 18 elements composing the human body) in particular, iodine, iron, fibre & anti-oxydants make it a fortifying ingredient which has been found in puddings, drinks & soups.
-Look up irish moss nutritionals for more details.
+Irish Moss has been given for centuries as a nourishing food for those recovering from illness.
+Its high content in important nutrients (it is said to contain 15 of the 18 elements composing the human body) in particular, iodine, iron, fibre & anti-oxydants, make it a fortifying functional food which can be used to make puddings, drinks & soups.

-Irish Moss pudding has been served for generations as a nutritious & fortifying dessert, while Moss Milk has been a traditional treatment for the common chest cold.
+Irish Moss pudding has been served for generations, as a nutritious dessert, while Moss Milk has been a traditional treatment for the common chest cold.
 In Ireland and parts of Scotland, Irish Moss is boiled in milk and strained, before sugar and other flavourings such as vanilla, cinnamon, brandy or whiskey are added.
-The end-product is a kind of pudding similar to panna cotta.
+The end-product is a pudding similar to panna cotta.

 Irish Moss has a long history of medicinal use for respiratory and digestive ailments.
 It has a softening effect on the tissues and helps many respiratory problems such as bronchitis and pneumonia, soothes the mucous membranes of the digestive tract and also has a mild laxative effect.
-Irish Cough Remedy was used to relieve chronic cough and sore throat (see recipe below).
+Try the Irish Cough Remedy to relievev chronic coughs and sore throats (see recipe below).

-It has also been used to treat goiter, thyroid problems, and to tone and strengthen the body's glands.
-Irish Moss has a large array of ionic minerals; Iodine being one mineral that supports your thyroid and many problems associated with poor thyroid function including fatigue, inability to tolerate cold, slow heart rate, low metabolism, poor skin and hair, etc.
+Irish Moss has also been used to treat goiter, thyroid problems, and to tone and strengthen the body’s glands.
+Irish Moss has a large array of ionic minerals including iodine which supports the thyroid and many problems associated with poor thyroid function including fatigue, inability to tolerate cold, slow heart rate, low metabolism, poor skin and hair.

-Used externally, it softens and soothes the skin.
+Used externally, Irish Moss softens and soothes the skin.
 Put it on your wrinkles and any dark circles under your eyes!
 It also eases sunburn, chapped skin, eczema, psoriasis, and other rashes.
-Irish Moss Burn Solution is a cooling remedy that aids in healing and soothes damaged tissue.
+Irish Moss Sunburn lotion is a cooling remedy that aids in healing and soothes damaged tissue.

 Irish Moss Cough Remedy